m93n/dictionary_app.0/README.md

 A simple Python-based dictionary application using SQLite and JSON for data handling.

 ## Features
-- Add, search, and delete words.
+- Add and search words.
 - Store dictionary data in a SQLite database.
-- JSON extraction for data import.

 ## Requirements
 - Python 3.x